lhvphan/free-ish-stock-api/README.md

 # Free-ish Stock API

-## What it do
+## Description
-Python web service to retrieve stock information with Python using YFiance and CherryPie.
+Python web service to retrieve stock information with Python using YFiance and CherryPy.

+Just for fun and because I Googled for way too long and couldnt't find something simple without someone trying to sell something.
+No, I dont want to pay for your class.
+No, I dont want to subscribe to your YouTube channel.
+And NO, I dont want to buy your API license.

 TODO:
 * Update to use Flask or Django instead of CherryPy
 * Build frontend to do consume API

-## Why
-Just for fun and because I googled for way too long and couldnt't find something simple without someone trying to sell something.
-No, I dont want to pay for your class.
-No, I dont want to subscribe to your YouTube channel.
-And NO, I dont want to buy your API license.

 ## Setup/Pre-Requisites